jared-ruiz/Calendar-App/README.md

 ![alt text](./Develop/images/challenge-05%20screenshot.PNG)

-link to deployed website: *placeholdertext*
+link to deployed website: https://jared-ruiz.github.io/Calendar-App/

 I thought last week was the hardest but this challenge really got me.
 It's clear bootstrap and jQuery are a lot to process and I definitely need more time to grasp them.
 Tutoring and sleepless nights managed to help me produce this rough final product.
 It's not perfect and I need more knowledge and experience to use these skills in the future, but for now, I survived.
 Here's to another week.